ceres-solver/ceres-solver/docs/source/installation.rst

 where these dependencies are found, such as ``CMAKE_PREFIX_PATH``, the ``<DEPENDENCY_NAME>_DIR`` variables, or since ``CMake`` 3.12 the ``<DEPENDENCY_NAME>_ROOT`` variables.

+oneMKL 2021.3 or newer is found automatically in Config mode.
+If it is installed outside the default CMake search path, set ``MKL_DIR`` to the directory containing ``MKLConfig.cmake`` or add its installation prefix to ``CMAKE_PREFIX_PATH``.
+The Ceres package exported by an MKL-enabled build reloads the ``MKL::MKL`` target automatically for downstream projects.

 Other dependencies are found using ``Find<DEPENDENCY_NAME>.cmake`` scripts which are either included in